stevenGravy/teleportsampleresources/README.md

   - `example-prodops` can access prod labeled ssh, app and dbs
   - `example-reviewer` can review and approve `example-prodops` access requests

+  A access monitoring rule `access_monitoring_rule` will auto approve requests for `example-prodops`
+    related resources.

+  Users should be unassigned to `access` role for these roles to work properly. `editor` and `auditor` are still fine to assign.

 # Step 1.
 Set Makefile